If you follow me for a while now, you probably know that the majority of traffic comes to my blog from pins that went viral on Pinterest.

 Did I mention that traditionally my blog’s traffic is higher on weekends since Pinterest users are most active on these days?
 Anyway, now you know it.
 And keep that in mind, it is very important for getting your pins viral on Pinterest to pin at the right time and days.

 What is a Viral Pin?
 Examples of Viral Pins from My Blog

 So, what is considered a viral pin?
 There is no specific number that defines a viral pin.
 Does it start from 1000 repins?
 Maybe, but if you have many posts with over 1000 repins, which one of them is viral?
 The one with 100,000 repins probably looks more viral in this case.
 Here is one of the most viral pins that drives me a lot of traffic, it currently has over 100k repins.

-Once this pin received 1.1 Million impressions and 12.5K clicks to my site in 30 days.
+Once this pin received 1.1 Million impressions and 12.5K clicks to my site in 30 days (based on Pinterest Analytics reporting).
 I was honestly surprised to see it myself.

 I’ve got my first viral pin on Pinterest and first 6,600/pageviews a day to my blog on Sept 16, 2017!